 However, these compositional changes cannot explain everything.
-We observe large differences by gender and across education groups in the recent evolution of the participation rates.
-In particular, in the population with education below high-school level, the participation rates of men declined in all countries while, in contrast, the participation rates of low-educated women increased rapidly in the countries most affected by unemployment.
-In Spain, Greece and Italy respectively, the participation of women with education below high school increased by 12 p.p., 5.5 p.p and 2 p.p. from 2007-13, while these economies were in the midst of a severe recession.
+We observe large differences by gender and across education groups in recent years.
+For the population with education below high school, the labour force participation rates of men declined in all countries.
+For women, they increased rapidly, particularly in countries most affected by unemployment.
+In Spain, Greece and Italy, the participation of women with education below high school increased by 12 p.p., 5.5 p.p. and 2 p.p., respectively from 2007-13, while these economies were in the midst of a severe recession.

-To explain these facts, we investigate the role of changes in the patterns of labour demand during the last decades and in particular during the Great recession.
-We show that, as in the US (Jaimovich and Siu, 2012; Foote and Ryan, 2015), job polarization, that denotes the reallocation of employment toward lowest- and highestpaying occupations, accelerated during the Great recession.
-However, as a consequence of larger job destructions in middling occupations, the recent polarization has been more intense in Europe.
-Another important difference with respect to the US is that segregation by gender across occupations is more pronounced in Europe and these differences have remained stable or been slightly increasing in recent years.
-The disappearing middle-skill routine jobs are much more likely to employ male workers in Europe, while expanding low skill occupations employ disproportionately female workers.
-As a result, job polarization and the destruction of middle skill jobs produced a dramatic decline in male labour market opportunities with respect to female to a much larger extent in Europe than in the US.
+To explain these facts, we investigate the role of changes in patterns of labour demand during the last decades and in particular during the Great recession.
+We show that, as in the US (Jaimovich and Siu, 2012; Foote and Ryan, 2015), job polarization (which denotes the reallocation of employment toward the lowest- and highest- paying occupations) accelerated in Europe during the Great recession.
+However, as a consequence of greater job destruction in middling occupations, the recent polarization was more intense in Europe.
+Another important difference with respect to the US is that men and women are more segregated by gender across occupations in Europe.
+Middle-skill routine jobs, which are rapidly disappearing, are much more likely to employ male workers in Europe, while expanding low-skill occupations disproportionately employ female workers.
+As a result, job polarization and the destruction of